ray-project/deltacat/deltacat/experimental/converter_agent/beam/README.md

 ## How It Works

-1. **Table Monitoring**: Background threads monitor each table for new snapshots
+1. **Table Monitoring**: Background Ray job monitors each table for new snapshots
-2. **Duplicate Detection**: When multiple snapshots exist, potential duplicates are detected
-3. **Ray Cluster Management**: Ray cluster is initialized on-demand and kept alive for efficiency
-4. **Position Deletes**: Converter creates position delete files to resolve duplicates
+2. **Upsert Processing**: Ray converter job creates position delete files to merge data with duplicate records by key, with the values from later records kept over values from earlier records
-5. **Automatic Cleanup**: Ray cluster shuts down after configured inactivity timeout
+5. **Automatic Cleanup**: Ray cluster shuts down after a configured inactivity timeout

 ## Error Handling